The Skyrim SE Beautification Project (SSEBP) is an extensive

 Edition.
 Including: Improved visuals & effects,

 errors fixing, improved stability and some new lore-friendly content.
-A significant make-over that will bring the change to Skyrim, that
+A significant make-over

 the "Special Edition" should have brought.

 The Skyrim SE Beautification Project is a complete visual overhaul of The Elder Scrolls V: Skyrim - Special Edition.
 It comes with step-by-step installation instructions, no modding experience required.
 You do however need patience and a good internet connection, as there will be quite a few things to download and install.

 The Elder Scrolls V: Skyrim is still one of the best open-world RPG's ever made.